Student Resources

 6. Singapore is a foodie’s paradise

-Another reason Singapore is such as great place for EHL’s new hospitality focused campus is due to it being a true “Foodie’s Paradise.”
+Another reason why EHL’s campus in Singapore is well located for Hospitality students is due to it being a true “Foodie’s Paradise.”
 Famous for its hawker culture where urban chefs offer world-class cuisine at fast food prices at food courts, food is always in the center of it all in Singapore.
 From the latest trends in Asian culinary feasts to authentic Indian cuisine, experience food from every corner of the world in Singapore.

 Fine dining and local cuisine are so important in Singapore that there are currently 39 Michelin-starred Restaurants in the city, with two new restaurants opening every day!